Mehroz786/DriveNet/README.md

 # DriveNet - Final Year Project 🚗🔧

 Welcome to the DriveNet repository!
-This project is part of my Final Year Project (FYP), focusing on [brief description of your project].
+This is my Final Year Project (FYP), focusing on car selling with AI.

 ## Overview 🌐